 The SOCS Dermatology Research Award

-The SOCS Dermatology Research Award will provide up to three annual research grant(s) (up to $15,000) to promote dermatology research within the field of skin of color.
+The SOCS Dermatology Research Award will provide annual research grants (up to $20,000) to promote dermatology research within the field of skin of color.
 The grants are intended to assist young dermatologists in furthering their academic careers.

 - Dermatology residents, dermatology research fellows, and dermatologists who are board-certified or board eligible within the first 8 years after completing post-graduate training

 - Research fellow must be doing dedicated dermatology research through an academic institution or formalized research program